Jhonson924/berkeley/README.md

 - Younger drivers are more likely to accept coupons, particularly bar coupons, as evidenced by the clusters around specific age groups.
 - When the direction of travel aligns with the coupon's location, acceptance increases.

-#### Next Steps
+#### 5. Next Steps
-- Next Steps for Analysis:
-1. Additional Correlation Analysis
+- Additional Correlation Analysis, deep dive into continuous variables, discrete , normal distribution and more.
-2. Dive deeper into specific relationships, such as the impact of age, and travel direction on coupon acceptance.
+- Dive deeper into specific relationships, such as the impact of age, and travel direction on coupon acceptance.